7-Year Follow-up After Melody Percutaneous Pulmonary Valve Replacement | Journal Scan

 TPVR with the Melody valve provided good hemodynamic and clinical outcomes up to 7 years after implant.

 This manuscript reports good intermediate-term outcomes with TPVR.
 There was a significant need for early re-intervention early in the study experience, mostly due to stent fracture.
 This became much less common later in the study after pre-stenting prior to TPVR was commonly performed.
 The issue of endocarditis appears to be important, with presumed or definite endocarditis occurring in 14 of 148 patients undergoing the procedure.
 This deserves further study, and should be included in discussions of risks and benefits of the procedure.

-Clinical Topics: Congenital Heart Disease and Pediatric Cardiology, Heart Failure and Cardiomyopathies, Invasive Cardiovascular Angiography and Intervention, Noninvasive Imaging, Congenital Heart Disease, CHD & Pediatrics and Imaging, CHD & Pediatrics and Interventions, CHD & Pediatrics and Prevention, CHD & Pediatrics and Quality Improvement, Interventions and Imaging, Interventions and Structural Heart Disease, Echocardiography/Ultrasound
+Clinical Topics: Congenital Heart Disease and Pediatric Cardiology, Heart Failure and Cardiomyopathies, Invasive Cardiovascular Angiography and Intervention, Noninvasive Imaging, Congenital Heart Disease, CHD and Pediatrics and Imaging, CHD and Pediatrics and Interventions, CHD and Pediatrics and Prevention, CHD and Pediatrics and Quality Improvement, Interventions and Imaging, Interventions and Structural Heart Disease, Echocardiography/Ultrasound

 Keywords: Constriction, Pathologic, Echocardiography, Endocarditis, Follow-Up Studies, Heart Defects, Congenital, Hemodynamics, Pediatrics, Pulmonary Heart Disease, Pulmonary Valve, Risk Assessment, Spirometry, Stents, Ventricular Dysfunction, Right